DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

 Start to Connect Wifi
 ~~~~~~~~~~

-Calling the ``begin`` function also calls ``enableSTA(true)``, adding Station mode if it is missing.
-Typical parameters passed to ``begin`` include SSID and password, so module can connect to specific Access Point.
+Add a line to set the device into a known wifi mode, start with ``WiFi.mode(WIFI_STA)``.
+SoftAP mode can be explored later.
+Typical parameters passed to ``begin`` include SSID and passphrase, so module can connect to specific Access Point.

 .. code:: cpp

-    WiFi.begin(ssid, password)
+    WiFi.begin(ssid, passphrase)

-By default, ESP will attempt to reconnect to Wi-Fi network whenever it is disconnected.
-There is no need to handle this by separate code.
-A good way to simulate disconnection would be to reset the access point.
-ESP will report disconnection, and then try to reconnect automatically.

 begin
 ^^^^^

 There are several ``begin`` `function overloads <https://en.wikipedia.org/wiki/Function_overloading>`__ (versions).
 One was presented just above:
-``WiFi.begin(ssid, password)``.
+``WiFi.begin(ssid, passphrase)``.
 Overloads provide flexibility in number or type of accepted parameters.
 They are also the easiest way to update the 'wifi config' saved in flash. -- see `SDK Connect <#sdk-connect>`__ below.

 The simplest overload of ``begin`` is as follows: